mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/platform-applications/application-deployment/index.md

 ## Enable the application

-The list of available applications that can be enabled to deploy to the attached cluster can be found [in this documentation](../../platform-applications#workspace-platform-applications).
+Review the [list of available applications](../../platform-applications#workspace-platform-applications) that can be enabled to deploy to your attached cluster.

 1. Enable a supported application to deploy to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.